ooshyun/ooshyun.github.io/_posts/projects/2019-09-19-delay-locked-loop.md

     </p>
 </p>
 <br>
-Specifically, this circuit gives the accurate clock for the next destination, such as the CPU.
-The logic diagram constituted as Coarse and Fine control for this goal.
-The Coarse control has a delay cell with NAND and NOT gate, and the counting is on Ring-counter, a group of D-flip flops.
+Specifically, this circuit gives the sychronized clock for the next destination, such as the CPU.
+The logic diagram constituted as Coarse and Fine control.
+The Coarse control has a delay cell constituted by NAND and NOT gate, and a counting cell named Ring-counter, a group of D-flip flops.
 After the difference between the target clock and the tuning clock is under the range, it goes to fine-tuning seamlessly.
 This fine control includes phase interpolation, a digital loop filter for controlling the circuits, and a phase detector for judging the correct timing for synchronization.
-Those features are simulated by process, temperature, and voltage simulation.
-After designing the circuits, the layout/PCB design/estimation is as follows.
+We verificed the circuit performance by simulating in process, temperature, and voltage.
+After designing the circuits, the layout, PCB design and estimation were as follows.
 The abstract application is as below.

 **Application**
 - Coarse and Fine control line